 I am an Assistant Professor in Organizational Behavior at the Stockholm School of Economics.
 I received my PhD in Organizational Behavior from the State University of New York at Buffalo, MS in Biomedical Science from Purdue University, and BS in Biological Science from Sichuan University.
 Before joining SSE, I have worked as a Postdoctoral Research Scholar at Washington University’s Olin Business School.

-2) What are the dark side of feeling and expressing positive emotions in organizations?
+2) What are the social functions (interpersonal effects) of feeling and expressing emotions in organizations?

-In my free time, I like doing CrossFit, going for hiking and skiing, painting and playing piano.
+In my free time, I enjoy doing CrossFit, going for hiking and skiing, painting and playing piano.